rfbaylon/Database-Design/Coordination.md

 - [ ] Implement REST API to python (imo im not sure we need as many rows as we have -- which is also good news)
 - [ ] Jose Landing Page
     - [x] Jose Feature 1
         - 3.4 Done by Ryan, though its not pretty.
+I mostly did it to understand streamlit syntax
     - [ ] Jose Feature 2
     - [ ] Jose Feature 3
 - [ ] Jack Landing Page